refinery-platform/refinery-platform/docs/faq.md

 ## Metadata

 __Should I provide a tabular or ISA-Tab metadata file?__
+  ISA-Tab is the preferred format for Refinery as it allows tracking of relationships between raw and derived data files.
+Refinery also supports tabular metadata files, but file relationship information is not supported in this case.

 __How do I create an ISA-Tab metadata file?__
   Download the latest version of [ISAcreator][isa-creator-releases] and follow along with the [video tutorial][isa-creator-video] to create an ISA Tab archive.